-A Social Glue offers a panorama of research, practice and policy, asserting that culture and creativity in all its forms, has the potency to be part of the transformation of people's lives, the communities we live in and the possibilities of living well.
-The full report looks to the recent past and the here and now of Greater Manchester, linking people and place with culture and creativity and the factors that underpin health and wellbeing in this thriving city-region.
+A Social Glue offers a panorama of research, practice and policy, asserting that culture and creativity have the potency to be part of the transformation of people's lives and the communities we live in, increasing the possibilities of living well.
+The full report looks to the recent past and the here and now of Greater Manchester, linking people and place with culture and creativity and the factors that underpin health and wellbeing in this thriving city region.
 It positions Greater Manchester as a heartland and incubator of new thinking and action.

-The last decade has seen a flowering of work in this field; a rich and messy ecology variously known as arts for health; arts in health or culture health and wellbeing.
-Whatever the term, it describes a preoccupation with humanising clinical environments, reaching explicit health outcomes, wider participation and increasingly - addressing inequalities.
-Greater Manchester has recently been described as "the crucible of the Arts and Health movement"1 and A Social Glue builds on this heritage holding that all these approaches are interconnected, concentric circles of practice, with a focus on communities and public health and accommodating diversity of practice.
-They result in a blurring of the boundaries of care, of health and wellbeing, and of creativity in all its forms.
+The last decade has seen a flowering of work in this field - a rich and messy ecology, variously known as arts for health; arts in health; or culture, health and wellbeing.
+Whatever the term, it describes a preoccupation with humanising clinical environments, reaching explicit health outcomes, widening participation and increasingly - addressing inequities.
+Greater Manchester has been described as "the crucible of the arts and health movement".1 A Social Glue builds on this heritage with a focus on communities, public health and diversity of practice.
+The result is a blurring of the boundaries of care, of health and wellbeing and of creativity in all its forms.

-The full Social Glue report reflects on Health Equity in England: The Marmot Review 10 Years On (2020) which offered a scathing critique of the lack of progress made in addressing health inequalities across England and simultaneously published an evaluative case study of Greater Manchester.
-The case study highlights some worrying health concerns in the city region as well as reflecting on the successes and progress brought about through devolution and Greater Manchester's "Place-Based" approach to systemic change, noting that this place-based, system-wide methodology is essential to effectively tackle the social determinants of health and subsequent health inequalities.
-Marmot recommends that addressing health inequalities is placed at the heart of policymaking, stating that health and wellbeing should be valued as much as measures of economic growth, and calls for investment "in the development of economic, social and cultural resources in the most deprived communities."3 org/resources-reports/marmot-review-10-years-on Ibid. online inspire more connected, critical and active citizens, where the arts in all their forms help us make sense of the world and drive change forward, in the cultural sector as elsewhere.
+The full Social Glue report reflects on Health Equity in England: The Marmot Review 10 Years On (2020),2 which offered a scathing critique of the lack of progress made in addressing health inequalities across England and simultaneously published an evaluative case study of Greater Manchester.
+The case study highlights some worrying health trends in the city region.
+It also reflects on the progress brought about through devolution and Greater Manchester's "place-based" approach to systemic change, noting that this system-wide methodology is essential to tackling the social determinants of health and related health inequalities.
+Marmot recommends that reducing health inequalities is placed at the heart of policymaking, stating that health and wellbeing should be valued as much as measures of economic growth, and he calls for investment "in the development of economic, social and cultural resources in the most deprived communities".3 inspire better connected, more critical and active citizens, where the arts, in all their forms, help us to make sense of the world and drive change, in the cultural sector as elsewhere.